mikeymischief/mikeymischief.github.io/_posts/2021-04-09-my-10-favorite-cards.md

 Eternal Witness is the only green card on this list.
 This was my favorite card for the longest time.
 Back when this card first came out in Fifth Dawn, I loved it.
 Yes, it was a more expensive Regrowth, but you got a 2/1 body attached.

-I loved the 2004 Green/White Control deck by Julien Juijten which used 4 copies of Eternal Witness and 4 Eternal Dragon, alongside 4 Wrath of Gods and several ramp elements.
+I loved the 2004 Green/White Control deck by Julien Nuijten which used 4 copies of Eternal Witness and 4 Eternal Dragons, alongside 4 Wrath of Gods and several ramp elements.
 I still have a copy of that deck too.

 I think this card is solely responsible for all the graveyard synergies that I crave.
 One of the reasons the cube was switched to a synergy cube (and all the graveyard interactions) was because of my love for Eternal Witness.